sarahmbss/sarahmbs.github.io/aboutme.md

 title: About me
 ---

 Hi there!
-My name is Sarah, I'm 23 years old and I'm currently living on Uberlândia-MG.
+My name is Sarah, I'm 24 years old and I'm currently living in Brazil.

 I have a degree on Information Management and during university I was able to discover my passion for innovation, technology and data, so that today I work as a Data Engineer!